Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Abstract

 \section{Abstract}

-Physics Informed Neural Networks (PINN) are algorithms from deep learning leveraging physical laws by including partial differential equations (PDE) together with a respective set of boundary and initial conditions (BC / IC) as penalty terms into their loss function.
-As the PDE, BC and IC loss function parts can significantly differ in magnitudes, due to their underlying physical units or stochasticity of initialisation, training of PINNs may suffer from severe convergence and efficiency problems, causing PINNs to stay beyond desirable approximation quality.
+Physics-Informed Neural Networks (PINN) are algorithms from deep learning leveraging physical laws by including partial differential equations together with a respective set of boundary and initial conditions as penalty terms into their loss function.
 In this work, we observe the significant role of correctly weighting the combination of multiple competitive loss functions for training PINNs effectively.
-To that end, we implement and evaluate different methods aiming at balancing the contributions of multiple terms of the PINNs loss function and their gradients.
-After review of three existing loss scaling approaches (Learning Rate Annealing, GradNorm as well as SoftAdapt), we propose a novel self-adaptive loss balancing of PINNs called \emph{ReLoBRaLo} (Relative Loss Balancing with Random Lookback).
-Finally, the performance of ReLoBRaLo is compared and verified against these approaches by solving both forward as well as inverse problems on three benchmark PDEs for PINNs: Burgers' equation, Kirchhoff's plate bending equation and Helmholtz's equation.
-Our simulation studies show that ReLoBRaLo training is much faster and achieves higher accuracy than training PINNs with other balancing methods and hence is very effective and increases sustainability of PINNs algorithms.
-The adaptability of ReLoBRaLo illustrates robustness across different PDE problem settings.
-The proposed method can also be employed to the wider class of penalised optimisation problems, including PDE-constrained and Sobolev training apart from the studied PINNs examples.
+To this end, we implement and evaluate different methods aiming at balancing the contributions of multiple terms of the PINNs loss function and their gradients.
+After reviewing of three existing loss scaling approaches (Learning Rate Annealing, GradNorm and SoftAdapt), we propose a novel self-adaptive loss balancing scheme for PINNs named \emph{ReLoBRaLo} (Relative Loss Balancing with Random Lookback).
+We extensively evaluate the performance of the aforementioned balancing schemes by solving both forward as well as inverse problems on three benchmark PDEs for PINNs: Burgers' equation, Kirchhoff's plate bending equation and Helmholtz's equation.
+The results show that ReLoBRaLo is able to consistently outperform the baseline of existing scaling methods in terms of accuracy, while also inducing significantly less computational overhead.